Communications relatives à la transparence de la chaîne d'approvisionnement et à l'esclavage moderne

 MIGRANT WORKER POLICY

 This is specifically intended to protect workers who may be vulnerable to exploitation in the course of international migration.
-The Policy contains requirements including, but not limited to, the prohibition of withholding passports and similar documents and the levying of recruitment fees.
+The policy contains requirements including, but not limited to, the prohibition of withholding passports and similar documents and the levying of recruitment fees.
 During FY 2020/21, we updated this policy based on learnings from partnering with Issara Institute, an NGO specialised on recruitment journeys for migrant workers in supply chains.
-We then recommunicated this policy to suppliers to provide more guidance on implementation of the Dhaka Principles for Migration with Dignity.
+We then recommunicated this policy to business associates to provide more detailed guidance on implementation of the policy and meeting the standards within it.

 The full Migrant Worker Policy is available here: Burberry Migrant Worker Policy

 Burberry’s Human Rights Policy sets out four key stakeholder groups – our people, workers in our supply chain, our customers and our communities - and the procedures we have put in place to protect and uphold human rights, including mechanisms in place to address any instances of potential infringement.
-The policy was developed with reference to the United Nations Guiding Principles on Business and Human Rights.
+The policy was developed with reference to the United Nations’ Guiding Principles on Business and Human Rights.
 We assess human rights impacts and monitor labour conditions in both our own operations and our supply chain on a regular basis to ensure the policy is upheld.
 The policy was updated during FY 2020/21.

 Further details of Burberry’s Human Rights Policy are available here: Burberry Human Rights Policy